 Data are disseminated in thousands of New Zealand dollars at face value for coin mintings.
 This series represents coin ordered during the year, but not necessarily in circulation.
-The series start in 1967.
+The series started in 1967.

-The Reserve Bank of New Zealand (the central bank) has a legal monopoly over the right to issue currency.
+We have a legal monopoly over the right to issue currency.
 In New Zealand, the New Zealand dollar is legal tender.
-As monetary liabilities of the central bank, the currency generally acts as the unit of account (or numeraire) for New Zealand – ie contracts are generally denominated in New Zealand dollars and cents (although there is no legal obligation to do so).
+As monetary liabilities of the central bank, the currency generally acts as the unit of account (or numeraire) for New Zealand; that is, contracts are generally denominated in New Zealand dollars and cents (although there is no legal obligation to do so).

 Mintage figures quoted are for circulation coin only and do not include collector's sets or individual collector's coins.

-The Statistics Release Calendar provides a long-term plan of scheduled releases.
-It is updated and released on the first working day of the month.
+The statistics release calendar provides a long-term plan of scheduled releases.
+We update and release it on the first working day of the month.

-One of the Reserve Bank's key statutory obligations is to provide New Zealand's currency.
-The information in these tables is provided for reasons of public interest only.
+One of our key statutory obligations is to provide New Zealand's currency.
+We provide the information in these tables for reasons of public interest only.

 Provisional data are italicised.
-Data are deemed provisional when a series is under review.
 New data, or revised data, are in bold font.
-This applies to the summary table only and not excel files.
-Revisions are generally published when the table is next due to be updated and released.
-Should revisions need to be made more promptly, a special note is posted on the RBNZ website.
+We deem data as provisional when a series is under review.
+This applies to the summary table only and not Excel files.
+We generally publish revisions when we are next due to update and release the table.
+Should we need to make revisions more promptly, we will post a special note.

-Data are extracted from the RBNZ electronic system for recording movements (including new issues, re-issues and notes destroyed) in New Zealand currency.
+We extract data from our electronic system for recording movements (including new issues, re-issues and notes destroyed) in New Zealand currency.

-The Reserve Bank of New Zealand (the central bank) has a legal monopoly over the right to issue currency and therefore the only provider of currency in New Zealand.
+We have a legal monopoly over the right to issue currency and therefore are the only provider of currency in New Zealand.

-In New Zealand the Reserve Bank of New Zealand has the sole right to issue bank notes and coin.
+In New Zealand, we have the sole right to issue bank notes and coin.

-Registered banks pay the Reserve Bank the face value of the currency being issued to them.
-These funds are invested in New Zealand government securities, which are included in local currency financial assets on the Reserve Bank's balance sheet to offset the currency in circulation liability.
+Registered banks pay us the face value of the currency being issued to them.
+These funds are invested in New Zealand government securities, which are included in local currency financial assets on our balance sheet to offset the currency in circulation liability.
 Currency in circulation is a non-interest bearing liability.
 However, the New Zealand government securities investment portfolio asset is interest bearing.
-The income directly associated with the issue of currency is referred to as seigniorage and provides the Bank with its main source of income.
+The income directly associated with the issue of currency is referred to as seigniorage and provides us with our main source of income.

-Additional information on currency operations of the Reserve Bank is available in the Annual Report and financial statement.
+Additional information on our currency operations is available in the Annual Report and financial statement.

 New Zealand currency in circulation in the Money and credit aggregates (Table C1) provides alternative measures of notes and coin:

 The figures for each year represent the face value of and number of coin orders placed with coin manufacturers or mints.
 Coins do not necessarily go into circulation in the same year they are minted.
-Some mint coin remains in the vaults of the Reserve Bank, to be available for circulation upon demand.
-The Decimal Currency Act, 1964 laid out the migration to a decimalized system of currency.
+Some mint coin remains in our vaults, to be available for circulation upon demand.
+The Decimal Currency Act 1964 laid out the migration to a decimalised system of currency.
 Decimal coins first appeared in circulation on 10 July 1967.
 On 31 March 1989, the issue of 1 and 2 cent pieces ceased.
 Both coins were demonetised on 30 April 1990.
 On 11 February 1991, new $1 and $2 coins were introduced to replace the $1 and $2 notes.
 On 31 July 2006, the issue of 5 cent pieces ceased.
 The coin was demonetised on 1 November 2006.

 |0||Zero or value rounded to zero|